New Yorker Staats-Zeitung: Political influence

 The German-American businessmen who founded the New Yorker Staats-Zeitung in 1834 did so with a specific agenda in mind.
 The paper was to be the voice of German-Americans who opposed the Whig Party, then the dominant political force in New York City.
 This stance aligned the paper with the objectives of the Jacksonian Democrats, who were at that time developing the Tammany Hall political machine.
 Mr. Neumann's editorials took forceful and animated positions in support of the interests of German-American immigrants who sought to become full participants in the governance of their new home.

 However, the paper was also concerned with events in Europe, undoubtedly because German immigration at this time was often motivated by political repression in Germany.
 Jacob Uhl, for example, is said to have left Germany a year or two after being jailed for participating in a democratic riot in Frankfurt.
 As owner of the paper, he supported the German Revolution of 1848.
 Oswald Ottendorfer was an active participant in those European uprisings – in 1848 in Vienna and in 1849 in Saxony.
 His passion for things political remained after he immigrated to America, and he continued to develop the political clout of the Staats-Zeitung after he became editor in 1858.

 From 1860 to 1864, Franz Umbscheiden – who also participated in the German Revolution of 1848 – was on the staff.

 Leading up to World War II, the paper had an evolving view of Adolf Hitler and the Third Reich.
 In 1934, the Staats-Zeitung opposed the "mock trial" of Hitler to be held at Madison Square Garden, calling Nazi Germany a "friendly nation" and asking the U.S. to respect "the laws and deeds of the statutory regime of the German Reich; the laws and deeds of the lawful administration of government of a friendly power".
 A year earlier, however, the paper published an editorial, entitled "Blind Fanaticism" and signed by its then editor, Benjamin F. Ridder, denouncing the Nazi persecution of Jews.
-Later, the paper revealed a strongly anti-Nazi position, publishing many anti-Nazi editorials and articles, despite Friends of New Germany leader Heinz Spanknöbel’s attempt to storm the paper's office and force the editors to write Nazi-sympathetic articles.
+Later, the paper espoused a strongly anti-Nazi position, publishing many anti-Nazi editorials and articles, despite Friends of New Germany leader Heinz Spanknöbel’s attempt to storm the paper's office and force the editors to write Nazi-sympathetic articles.